 With the recent changes to our education system, the standard P5 Semestral Assessments 1 usually given in May, has been replaced by non-standard Weighted Assessments.
 Schools test different components either Paper 1 or Paper 2.
 All our P5 students were not tested on the Oral component.
 Few were tested on Paper 1 components.
 Most were tested on a partial Paper 2.

-The concern then lies in whether P5 students are prepared enough for the still very competitive PSLE which they will face the following year.
-As schools set their own curriculum planning, I find that some of my students have worked on both formal and informal Situational Writing in the first half of the year with their teachers while others have not even started on Situational Writing!
-Some of my students were tested on such challenging Cloze Passages and Comprehension Open-ended that they told me more than half their class had failed.
-Others were given such easy Cloze and Comprehension OE that they scored full marks for their WA.
+The concern then lies in whether P5 students are prepared enough for the P5 SA2 and still very competitive PSLE that they will face at the end of the year and the following year.
+As schools set their own curriculum planning, I find that some of my students have worked on both formal and informal Situational Writing with their teachers in the first half of the year, while others have not even started on Situational Writing.
+To support students and parents facing these differences in curriculum pacing, we recommend consulting our Primary 5 English Paper 2 tips and strategies page, which offers practical guidance on managing the different Paper 2 components effectively.

-So, how do we prepare our P5 children as they end their first semester for what awaits them in the 2nd semester of school?
+So, how can P5 students prepare as they end their first semester for what awaits them in the 2nd semester of school?

 1. Learn your rules